AlphaRalph/IoTSensorBase/docs/OVERVIEW.md

 If you have followed all the steps correctly and the certificates are correctly placed in the binaries folder, the DeviceGateway should be able to connect to AWS IOT Core.

-It continues with the creation of a log database to monitor and verify the messages that are sent without filling the database with false data.
-To do this, search for "CloudWatch".